 - Citations (APA format) of 2–5 resources that inform the proposed paper

-- Does the proposal promote the POD Network mission, goals, and values?
+- Does the paper promote the POD Network mission, goals, and values?

-- Is the proposed paper grounded in current research?
+- Is the paper grounded in current research?